gthmsrnvs/DECO2017/README.md

 - Functions to update the song list, add a song to the list, and handle form submission.
 - Event listeners for form submission, clicking on a song, and confirming actions.

+- A function to load the songs from local storage.

+// Retrieve songs from localStorage songs = JSON.parse(localStorage.getItem('songs')) || [];

+// ...

+// Save songs to localStorage
+localStorage.setItem('songs', JSON.stringify(songs));

+- A function to save the songs to local storage.

 ## 🎓 Lessons Learned and Best Practices

 Throughout the development of the GSRI0828 Tracker, several lessons were learned and best practices were followed: